Seeking: ADHD diagnosis

 The assessment begins here

 The patient arrives at their appointment, and with Dr Matt's help, they paint a comprehensive picture of the patient's life story with ADHD: their relationships, academic or professional life, and family dynamics.
 Dr Matt attentively listens and takes notes.
 He then guides the patient through the necessary steps, including blood tests and an ECG, to ensure a thorough assessment for any co-existing or underlying conditions.
-A review appointment is arranged for the patient in three weeks.
+This appointment is approximately 1 hour long (45-50 face to face, 15-10 min of notes and administration tasks) and costs $486.80.
+The Medicare rebate is $202.65.

-During the second appointment, Dr Harvey reviews the test results with the patient and constructs a management plan.
+During the second appointment, Dr Matt reviews the test results and the questionnaires with the patient and constructs a management plan.
 A referral with a compilation of the symptoms is sent to a psychiatrist, where the patient makes their next appointment.
+Just like the first consultation, this appointment is approximately 1 hour long (45-50 face to face, 15-10 min of notes and administration tasks) and costs $436.80.
+The Medicare rebate is $202.65.

 And that’s it!
 An ADHD diagnosis in five appointments (or less).